cleavr/quick-scripts/scripts.md

-title: "VIM Config"
+title: VIM Config
-description: "Set vim settings for command line."
+description: Set vim settings for command line.
-tags: "vim"
+tags: vim
 ```
 TODO
 ```

-title: "Cloudflare - Restore original visitor IPs"
+title: Cloudflare - Restore original visitor IPs
-description: "If you use Cloudflare and need to use the original requesting IP instead Cloudflare's proxy IP for a downstream process, run this script to pull the visitor's IP.
-This adds a lookup file that will be used by NGINX."
+description: If you use Cloudflare and need to use the original requesting IP instead Cloudflare's proxy IP for a downstream process, run this script to pull the visitor's IP.
+This adds a lookup file that will be used by NGINX.
-tags: "cloudflare"
+tags: cloudflare

 ```
 #Verify IP list on https://support.cloudflare.com/hc/en-us/articles/200170786-Restoring-original-visitor-IPs-logging-visitor-IP-addresses